krane/krane/docs/docs/cli.md

 ### secrets

-List all deployment secrets.
+List all secrets for a deployment.

 ```
 krane secrets list <deployment>
 ```

-Add a deployment secret.
+Add secret to a deployment.

 ```
 krane secrets add <deployment> -k <key> -v <value>
 ```

-Delete a deployment secret.
+Delete a secret for a deployment.

 ```
 krane secrets delete <deployment> -k <key>